-How I get up there in my tree top is indeed a mystery, most of all to myself… but I’m fine with that, as long as it keeps on happening.
-Up in that tree looking out, I find little more than a vague hint in the distance, and there need not be more.
-These few seconds of squinting, looking forward and looking back at the same time, maybe seeing, mostly not seeing.
-My reward is not the seeing, but simply being allowed to be there in the first place.
-How many others never ever get to climb a single tree.
+How I get into that tree is indeed a mystery, most of all to myself… but I’m fine with that, as long as it keeps on happening.
+Looking out, I find little more than a vague hint in the distance, and there need not be more.
+These few seconds of squinting, looking forward and back at the same time, maybe seeing, mostly not seeing.
+Simply being allowed to be there.

 Two years ago I was a dog.
-Then I was in a tree top and saw that the images I’d been making for years weren’t connected to what I had set out to talk about.
+Then I climbed a tree and saw that the images I’d been making for years weren’t connected to what I had set out to talk about.
 It was agonising.
-Amputation.
-I had literally lost my words.
-I had to start again, navigate my own images all over again.
-I learned.
+I had lost my words.
+I had to learn to navigate my own images all over again.

-So I touch wood every time.
-And get the courage to jump.
+So I touch wood and get the courage to jump.
 “Unsure but acting anyway” is a very apt description.
-There’s always this little thing that suddenly decides to push me.
-There’s never anything holding me back, yet I do take my reality into account in earnest.
+I am somehow able to move past the barriers that I create for myself.
+Yet I can only see that later.
 Is it instinct?
-Even though I make mistakes all the time, this little thing hasn’t failed me yet.
-I hope it never will.
+Even though I make mistakes all the time, this feeling hasn’t failed me yet.

-It’s like your detail of the wall: I know it’s a detail of a wall, and I am content knowing that I might never be able to see or grasp the entire wall.
-I can climb that wall, and I might be off by a little, or by a lot.
-And along the way I’ll only be able to look closely at the details in front of me and climb.
+It’s like your detail of the wall: I know it’s a detail and I am content knowing that I might never be able to see the entire wall.
+I can climb it, and along the way I’ll only be able to look closely at the details in front of me.
 The only certainty is that I know there’s a wall, and that I’m moving.
 I might not ever reach anything.

 You know, with a cosy fireplace and a tea kettle.